flexera-public/sca-codeinsight-reports-installer/README.md

     - sudo user permissions maybe required on linux systems
 - Register the report with Code Insight
 - Display the current versions of all of the reports installed by the script
+- Remove the Admin Authorization token from the server.properties.json file